I’ve been trying to get “free” checks from PNC Bank for six weeks. Free, apparently, is a very relative term.

 That PNC Bank invests in its employees might just have saved them a customer.
 But my feeling about the brand has changed completely.
 This “free checks” saga has cost me time (which equals money) and a lot of hassle.
 But it’s cost PNC Bank a valued customer.
 I may stay (undecided), but I don’t like them anymore.

 Every touchpoint is part of your brand experience.
-Don’t devalue that by spending a lot of time, money, and effort to be cheap.Get a weekly dose of independent thinking in your inbox.
+Don’t devalue that by spending a lot of time, money, and effort to be cheap.Never miss a blog post.
+Subscribe today to have the Independent Thinking Blog delivered to your inbox.
+Just look for the sidebar box -- all it takes is 30 seconds to sign up for your weekly dose of food for thought.